Ursula K. Le Guin is a founding member of Book View Café.

-has written sixteen novels and two collections of short fiction, besides all the stuff that hasn’t seen print.
+has written seventeen novels and two collections of short fiction, besides all the stuff that hasn’t seen print.
 She was born and raised in the mountains of northern New Mexico and is an avid student of music, history, and humans in general.

 Her fiction has appeared in Asimov’s Science Fiction, The Magazine of Fantasy & Science Fiction, Cricket, Cicada, and in anthologies honoring New Mexico writers Jack Williamson and Roger Zelazny.
 Her fantasy short story “Coyote Ugly” was honored as a finalist for the Theodore Sturgeon Award.
 She has also written a series of historical novels as P.G.
 Nagle and writes mysteries as Patrice Greenwood.
 She is a founding member of Book View Café.